Waratah (NSW)

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Waratah had a median taxpayer income of $51,430 and an average income of $61,778 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This is below the national average for the same period, with Rest of NSW having a median income of $52,390 and an average income of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates suggest approximately $55,987 for the median taxpayer income and $67,252 for the average income as of September 2025.
-In Waratah, household, family, and personal incomes all ranked modestly between the 36th and 46th percentiles according to the 2021 Census figures.
-The predominant income bracket in Waratah spanned 31.6% of locals (1,584 people) with incomes between $1,500 and $2,999, similar to broader trends across the metropolitan region where 29.9% fell into the same category.
+The suburb of Waratah had a median taxpayer income of $51,430 and an average income of $61,778 in financial year 2023, according to the latest postcode level ATO data aggregated by AreaSearch.
+This is below the national average for Rest of NSW, which had a median income of $52,390 and an average income of $65,215 during the same period.
+By September 2025, based on Wage Price Index growth of 8.86%, estimated median income in Waratah would be approximately $55,987 and average income would be around $67,252.
+In Waratah, household incomes ranked between the 36th and 46th percentiles according to 2021 Census figures.
+The predominant income bracket was $1,500 - 2,999, with 31.6% of locals (1,584 people) falling into this category.
 Housing affordability pressures were severe in Waratah, with only 80.6% of income remaining after housing costs, ranking at the 32nd percentile.
 The area's SEIFA income ranking placed it in the 4th decile.

 Frequently Asked Questions - Income